 Background to the sick pay scheme

-Under proposals recommended by the committee, all employees will get a right to be paid for up to 10 days of sick leave per year by 2026.
-The proposals would see a new Statutory Sick Pay (SSP) scheme phased in over four years to afford employers time to prepare for the additional costs.
+The passing of the Act now means all employees will have a right to be paid for up to 10 days of sick leave per year by 2026.
+The full entitlement under the statutory sick pay scheme will be phased in over four years to afford employers time to prepare for the additional costs.

-In addition, employees will be entitled to three days per annum from later this year, rising to five days in 2024, seven days in 2025, and a maximum of 10 days in 2026.
+From 1st January 2023, employees will be entitled to three days’ paid sick leave per annum, rising to five days in 2024, seven days in 2025, and a maximum of 10 days in 2026.

 How much will employees be paid?